shoutem/shoutem.github.io/docs/extensions/my-first-extension/_posts/1970-01-03-InitializingExtension.md

 ```

 ## Folder Structure
 The initialization process will generate the skeleton with folders and files.
-Our new extensions structure looks like this:
+Our new extension's structure looks like this:

 ```
 restaurants/